shintaronakamura28/Regression-Project/README.md

 # 🎣 Fish Regression Project 🐟

 Welcome to the Fish Regression Project!
-This project is all about using data to understand and predict fish characteristics.🌊
+This project is all about using data to understand and predict fish characteristics.

 ## 🌟 What This Project Is About

 In this project, we're using a special dataset all about fish.
-Our goal is to use this data to build models that can predict things like fish weight, length, and more.🕵️‍♀️🕵️‍♂️

 ## 📂 What's Inside

-Here's what you'll find in this project:

 - **Data**: The fish dataset we'll be working with.
 - **Notebooks**: Interactive notebooks where we'll explore and analyze the data.